ndp-software/test-pantry/README.md

     ```
     The `last` function returns a function that returns the last object created.

 4. If there is no previous object, *`last` will create one*.
-This allows `factory.last` to function without having special calling constraints.
-This works fine:
+This allows the consuming factory to function without having special prerequisites.
+This code works fine:

     ```javascript
     factory.recipeFor('teacher', { school: factory.last('school') })
     factory('teacher', 5) // all part of one `school`
     ```

+Note that `factory.last` is also available as `this.last()` within the factory function context.

 ## Advanced Usage